Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function: Introduction

 For more general $H(x,p,u)$ which is not separate, the work \cite{CCIZ2019} also gives a convergence result when the Hamiltonian satisfies the following assumptions: {\bf(D1)} $H_u\in C(T^*M\times\R)$ with $H_u>0$.
 For every $R>0$, $\exists$ $B_R>0$ such that

 {\bf(D2)} $\GG(x,p)$ is convex and coercive in the fibers. {\bf(D3)} Either $\frac{\GG(x, p)-c(\GG)}{H_u(x,p,0)}$ is convex and coercive in the fibers, or

 for a suitably large constant $R_0$.
-Recently, by studying the smooth contact Hamiltonians, the authors of \cite{WYZ2020} have introduced a technique to remove the restriction {\bf(D3)} above.
-Their proof relies on the implicit variational principle of contact Hamiltonians \cite{Wang_Wang_Yan2019_Aubry, Wang_Wang_Yan2019_Variational}, where the Hamiltonian $H(x, p, u)$ is required to be $C^2$-smooth, strictly convex (the fiberwise Hessian is positive definite), fiberwise superlinear, and satisfy certain Lipschitz condition: $0<\partial_u H\leq K$ with $K$ a constant.
+Recently, using the implicit variational principle (see for instance \cite{Su_Wang_Yan2016, Wang_Wang_Yan2019_Aubry, Wang_Wang_Yan2019_Variational}) of the contact systems, the authors of \cite{WYZ2020} have introduced a totally new technique to remove the restriction (D3) above for $C^2$ contact Hamiltonians with Tonelli conditions.
+Their approach is to establish Radon measures supported on the minimizing curves of the associated contact systems and then verify the convergence to Mather measures.
+Inspired by their approach, in the present paper we generalize the conditions to the more general case, with a slight losing of dynamical information.

-The goal of the current paper is, following a non-smooth setting analogous to \cite{DFIZ2016} and \cite{CCIZ2019}, to further investigate the convergence problem for general continuous Hamiltonians with less restrictions.
-In such a setting, no Hamiltonian dynamics can necessarily be defined, hence dynamical systems techniques are not suitable.
+The goal of the current paper is, following a non-smooth setting analogous to \cite{DFIZ2016, CCIZ2019}, to further investigate the convergence problem for general continuous Hamiltonians with less restrictions.
+In such a setting, no Hamiltonian dynamics can necessarily be defined, so dynamical systems techniques are not suitable.
 We instead use nonsmooth analysis and PDE methods.
-Also, it is worth noting that, different from the technique in \cite{CCIZ2019}, we develop an approximation scheme to select certain Mather measures (see Section \ref{section_convergence}), then the convergence of the whole family of solutions follows from this approximation scheme.
+Also, it is worth noting that, different from the technique in \cite{CCIZ2019}, we will give an approximation scheme (analogous to \cite[Lemma 3.6]{WYZ2020}) to select certain Mather measures (see Section \ref{section_convergence}), then the convergence of the whole family of solutions follows from this approximation scheme.